|

 By Kathy Ward

 Yes, it's winter in Seattle but picture April in Paris.
-Focus specifically on a charming chateau in the countryside, a home filled with friends, laughter, finely prepared foods and good wine.
+Focus specifically on a

 More…